Graded Unitarity in the SCFT/VOA Correspondence: Higher-rank current algebras

 We can largely proceed as in the lower-rank cases.
 Here, the key facts about the order of appearance of zeroes in the Gorelik--Kac formula (in the charge-sector corresponding to a root) are as follows: \begin{itemize} \item At level $L=4n+1$ with $n\geqslant 1$, the two least (most negative) noncritical roots are $k_{4,4n+1}$ (with unit multiplicity) and $k_{4,4n-1}$. \item At level $L=4n+2$ with $n\geqslant 1$, the two least noncritical roots are $k_{2,2n+1}$ (with unit multiplicity) and $k_{4,4n+1}$. \item At level $L=4n+3$, the two least noncritical roots are $k_{4,4n+3}$ (with unit multiplicity) and $k_{2,2n+1}$. \item At level $L=4n$ with $n\geqslant 1$, the least noncritical root is again $k_{4,4n+3}$. \end{itemize} Along with the Sugawara requirement that $k\geqslant -4$, this information allows us to exclude all values of $k$ other than the boundary admissible levels $k_{4,q}$ and the inadmissible levels $k_{2,2n+1}$ in the range $k\leqslant k_{2,1}=-2$.

 Dealing with very small values of $k$ requires a bit of bespoke analysis.
 At levels one and two (still in a root sector) we have

-By our familiar sign rule, all values $-2<k<0$ are excluded aside from $k=k_{3,1}=-1$.
-However, crucially, the level-two null state giving rise to the zero at $k_{3,1}=-1$ is actually a component of the $[0,2,0]$ representation, whereas the zero at $k=k_{2,1}=-2$ is a component of the adjoint representation.
-Thus, by passing to a representation basis rather than a weight basis for our states we can eliminate the zero at $k=-1$ for the adjoint representation and thus exclude $k=k_{3,1}$ as well.
+By our familiar sign rule, levels $-2<k<-1$ are excluded from the level-one determinant.
+At level two, there is a null state giving rise to the zero at $k_{3,1}=-1$, but this is a component of the $[0,2,0]$ representation, whereas the zero at $k=k_{2,1}=-2$ is a component of the adjoint representation.
+Thus, by passing to a representation basis rather than a weight basis for our states we further exclude the full range $-2<k<-1$ including $k=k_{3,1}$.

 The final result of this analysis is that besides the boundary admissible levels $k_{4,q}$, also the inadmissible levels $k_{2,q}$ are allowed by the GK determinant considerations to the extent that we have probed them.
 In actuality, while the boundary admissible levels are understood to arise from generalised Argyres--Douglas theories \cite{Xie:2016evu}, the $(2,q)$ inadmissible levels likely do not.
 For the first case of $k_{2,1}=-2$, in fact, it is known that the associated variety is a Dixmier sheet rather than a nilpotent orbit closure \cite{Arakawa_Moreau:2017157,arakawa2024generalized}, and at this value of the level the $\mathfrak{sl}_4$ current algebra is not quasi-lisse.
 It would be of considerable interest to discern whether a more granular application of the requirements of graded unitarity at these levels could rule them out (subject to the usual assumption for the $\mathfrak{R}$-filtration).